level23/druid-client/README.md

 - Removed deprecated IngestSegmentFirehose, now use DruidInputSource.
 - Updated IndexTask (Native batch ingestion) to correct syntax as described in the manual.
 - Added support for PHP 8.

+**v2.0**

+- Updated minimal supported PHP version to 7.4, which allows us to use property type hinting, short function syntax and more.
+- Removed DRUID_VERSION hinting.
+This was only used for `whereFlags()` and made our code ugly.
+- Added `markAsUnused` option to kill task and the KillTaskBuilder.
+- Refactored the IndexTask.
+It now allows an InputSource.
+Also added option to specify timestamp column.
+Added support to be able to ingest spatial dimensions using the `spatialDimension()` method in the IndexTaskBuilder.
+- Added spatial filter methods:
+  - `whereSpatialRectangular()`
+  - `whereSpatialRadius()`
+  - `whereSpatialPolygon()`
+  - `orWhereSpatialRectangular()`
+  - `orWhereSpatialRadius()`
+  - `orWhereSpatialPolygon()`
+- Added ExpressionFilter and the `whereExpression()` and `orWhereExpression()` methods.
+- Removed IngestSegmentFirehose and FirehoseInterface.
+These are now replaced by InputSources.
+- Added _a lot_ of input sources (used for index tasks):
+  - Azure
+  - Google Cloud
+  - S3
+  - HDFS
+  - Http
+  - Local
+  - Inline
+  - SQL
+  - Combine
+- Updated DruidInputSource so that you now can also specify a filter on it.
+- Added `pollTaskStatus` in the client, which will poll until the status of a task is other than `RUNNING`.
+  The time between each check can be influenced by the `'polling_sleep_seconds'` config setting or the `DRUID_POLLING_SLEEP_SECONDS` .env setting for Laravel/Lumen applications.

+## Migrating to v2

+If you are currently using druid-client version 1.*, you should check for these code changes:

+1. The `IndexTaskBuilder` constructor now only accepts an InputSourceInterface as second parameter.
+2. The `IndexTaskBuilder` has no `fromDataSource()` and `setFromDataSource()` methods anymore.
+These where related to the IngestSegmentFirehose.
+3. IngestSegmentFirehose and FirehoseInterface are gone.
+You should now use the InputSource variant instead.
+4. We removed DRUID_VERSION and 'version' from the config.
+This was only used for the `whereFlags()` methods.
+If you want to fall back to the old javascript behaviour, you can now use the 4th parameter `$useJavascript`.
+If you do not use the javascript variant, no changes are required.
+5. You can remove the `'version'` settings from your config, as the `DRUID_VERSION` from your .env if you are using this.
+   However, if you do not remove them it will not break.

 ## Examples